 In the back of the house there was a stairway that led to the second floor.
 I decided that must be where the bedrooms were.
 Again, knowing I shouldn't, I couldn't stop myself from heading up and continuing my exploration of Gabriel's home.
 The first room I came to was obviously his fathers and so I only took a cursory glance.

 Gabriel's room was small and whitewashed just as the rest of the house.
 He had a narrow bed against one wall a small writing desk on another and a set of drawers standing against the third.
 The writing desk was covered with papers; sketches done in sharp, brisk strokes.
 Most were of landscapes or of animals and birds.
 There was one on top indicating it was recently done that looked to be a drawing of a person.
-It was hard to make out since it had grown somewhat darker so I brought it to the window to have a better look.
+It was hard to make out since the sun was going down and much of the room was cast in shadow so I brought it to the window to have a better look.

 As I did I caught sight of small jewelry case or something of the like.
 I opened it and tucked inside were a number of little treasures that I rifled through.
 Among them was the lock of hair he had clipped from me.
 It was carefully bound together at one end and looked as though it were being woven or braided into something more permanent.

-I put it back and as I let the lid fall closed all my worries came flooding back to me.
-I was shaken from my reverie because I heard raised voices approaching outside.
-I ran down to the front door and stepped onto the small porch.
+I put it back and as I let the lid fall closed I was shaken from my reverie and all my worries came flooding back to me.
+I heard raised voices approaching from outside as I hurried from Gabriel's room and ran down to the front door.
+I saw them as soon as I stepped onto the small porch.
 Gabriel's father was carrying Philippe and motioned me aside to let him pass.
-I saw Gabriel dismount and Jean nearly tumbled from the saddle behind him but Gabriel steadied him and kept him from falling.
+I watched as Gabriel began to dismount and Jean nearly tumble from behind him but Gabriel managed to steady him and keep him from falling.

-I hurried to where they were standing and helped brace my brother up, "What happened?"
+I rushed to where they were standing and helped brace my brother up, "What happened?"
 I frantically asked.